rnabioco/nihexporter/README.md

 ### Fiscal summaries

-We can use the `nihexporter` package to find the top-ten all-time most expensive grants.
+We can use the `nihexporter` package to find the top-ten all-time most expensive projects.

 ``` r
 library(nihexporter)